 We have bad days.
 We have hard moments when both the little boys are screaming, the older kids are begging for help, the food is boiling over, the doorbell rings… But I take a deep breath, handle one thing at a time, and then move on to peace again shortly.
 I remember that I’m only one person and it’s okay if not everything gets handled right now.
 Forty-five minutes later, the house is entirely peaceful again and the stressful moments seem fleeting, which they were.

 Change Your Life

 Change your attitude to focus on the good, instead of the bad.
 Take the bad as simply part of life, but not the most important part.
 Focus on your kids’ awesome personalities.
 You will find when your mindset changes, so does your attitude.

-I’ve observed my husband when my kids when he is stressed out.
-When a kid does something that kids do, he might express to me how much he dislikes it, or how frustrating he finds it, and say something like “Of course s/he did that” because in his stress, everything seems hard.
+I’ve observed my husband with the kids when he is stressed out.
+When a kid does something that kids do, he might express to me how much he dislikes it, or how frustrating he finds it, and say something like “Of course s/he did that” because, in his stress, everything seems hard.

 But I’ve also observed him when he’s feeling fine.
 The exact same action elicits a smile, possibly laughter — “Oh, kids will be kids.
 That’s so silly.”

 We all do the exact same thing.
 We can change it.
 We don’t control everything our kids do (and we shouldn’t) but we control how we react, and how we perceive things.
 Are the kids mostly good, with a little bit of difficulty and negativity thrown in?
 Or are they burdens?

 Next time a mom says “Enjoy every minute,” don’t feel frustrated.
 Take a deep breath, square your shoulders, and say “You’re right.
 Frustrations don’t last long, but the relationships I have with these little people, and the love I have for them, will last a lifetime.”

 How do you feel when you hear this advice?